tmurphree/validation-suite/README.md

 Else:
 * input is not a date.
-* input is not a date after someDate.toISOString().
+* input is not a date before someDate.toISOString().
 e.g. 'input is not a date before 2099-10-02T00:00:00.000Z.'

 ## checkIsFloat